Top Ten Quotes That Dispute Christianity

 Given that Galileo himself was a man of great faith, I can't see how this "debunks" Christianity.
 Rather, it points out a flaw that many Christians possess.

-Why would God give us the power to think for ourselves, to question, and to learn, and then tell all of us to follow him blindly?
+Why would God give us the power to think for ourselves, to question, and to learn, and then tell all of us to follow Him blindly?

 Knowing what will happen doesn't mean He controls what happens.
-He wants the world to come to Him from their own free will.
-Put it like this, if your kid ran away from home, would you feel better by forcibly dragging them home, or if they came back home because they realized how much they need you?
+He wants the world to come to Him of their own free will.
+Put it like this, if your kid ran away from home, would you feel better forcibly dragging them home, or if they came back home because they realized how much they need you?
 God is the same.
 He rejoices when His children come home all on their own, no matter how far they have strayed.

-How is it free will that God knows what we are going to do, when we are going to do it, and how we are going to do it?
+How is it free will if God knows what we are going to do, when we are going to do it, and how we are going to do it?
 That's not free will.
 That's control.

 I asked this question once to my church counselor, she said that a mother might learn that her baby will be born with a defect, but that doesn't mean she'll abort them.
 God loves us, so even though He knows we'll be born sinners, that we'll cause Him great pain and sadness, He creates us because He loves us so much, that its worth it to Him.